California fires: 3 people burned in new blaze

 • New fire: The Lilac Fire in San Diego County started Thursday and grew to 4,100 acres in a few hours, leading to new evacuation orders.
 Evacuation centers have been set up in affected areas.

-• More injuries: The Lilac Fire has left three civilians with burn injuries and two firefighters hurt.
+• More injuries: The Lilac Fire has left three people with burn injuries and two firefighters hurt.
 One firefighter suffered smoke inhalation while the second one had a dislocated shoulder.
 The latter popped it back into place and continued working, Schuler said.

-•Train system affected: Amtrak has suspended service between Los Angeles and San Luis Obispo as a result of the wildfires in the area.
-Union Pacific Railroad has closed the tracks between Ventura and Santa Barbara.

 • School closings: Officials have shut down schools spanning at least 16 districts.